ITSM

 AI in ITSM brings efficiency and automation, but it also introduces governance challenges.
 So, how can we ensure AI s being used responsibly?

-Another crucial measure is aligning AI with industry standards such as SOC 2, GDPR, and ISO 27001, while implementing clear policies on AI usage, data protection, and accountability.
+Another crucial measure is aligning AI with industry standards such as SOC 2, GDPR, and ISO 27001, while implementing clear policies on AI usage, data protection and retention practices, and accountability.

 "If you're exploring AI, prepare your infrastructure to be flexible — AI models and providers change rapidly."